lucshi/test/README.md

 WAMR is basically consist of three portions, WASM runtime engine, memory management, messaging and micro service support module.

 <img src="./pics/architecture.PNG" width="80%" height="80%">

+The core function of WAMR is loading and running WASM application binary from local, and WASM applicaiton execution starts from the main entry.
+Belowing sections are about how to build WAMR core and WASM app, as well as run the WASM app by loading into WASM core.

-Build WAMR
+Build WAMR Core
 =========================
-Please follow below instructions to build WAMR source code on different platforms.
+Please follow below instructions to build WAMR core on different platforms.

 Linux
 -------------------------